crunkdevs/predictor/docs/PREDICTOR_OVERVIEW.md

 **Step 4: Smart Overdue Selection (NEW)**
 - If pool still needs numbers (after the Pattern C cap and other logic):
-  - Uses context-aware overdue selection instead of simple fallback
+  - Uses context-aware overdue selection with funnel-based filtering
   - **How it works:**
+    1. **Generate Candidates:** Collects all overdue numbers (gap >= 40 spins, excluding Red/Orange)
+    2. **Funnel 1 - Color Match:** Filters to numbers matching the last result's color
+    3. **Funnel 2 - Size Match:** Filters to numbers matching the last result's size (small/big)
+    4. **Funnel 3 - Parity Match:** Filters to numbers matching the last result's parity (odd/even)
+    5. **Fallback Rule:** If any funnel yields zero candidates, falls back to the previous candidate list
+    6. **Historical Scoring:** Only filtered candidates are evaluated using historical patterns:
        - System tracks when overdue numbers (gap >= 40 spins) actually hit
        - Remembers the context: what was the previous number's color when this overdue number hit?
-    - When selecting overdue numbers, looks at historical patterns:
-      - "When number X was overdue, did it hit more often after Red numbers or Blue numbers?"
+       - Looks at historical patterns: "When number X was overdue, did it hit more often after Red numbers or Blue numbers?"
-    - Only picks overdue numbers that have a good historical track record in the current context
        - Requires sufficient historical data (at least 10 past occurrences) before trusting a pattern
+       - Requires success rate ≥ 40% in the current color context
-    - Adds at most **1 smart overdue number** to the pool
+    7. **Selection:** Ranks by success rate, then by gap, and adds at most **1 smart overdue number** to the pool
   - **Why this is better:**
     - Old method: Just picked any overdue number (gap >= 50)
-    - New method: Picks overdue numbers that historically hit in similar situations
+    - New method: Uses three-stage funnel to prioritize numbers matching last result's properties, then picks from those using historical success patterns
-    - Learns from past: "Number 15 tends to hit when overdue after Red numbers"
+    - More contextually aligned: "Number 15 tends to hit when overdue after Red numbers, and it's also a small odd number like the last result"

 **Step 5: Complete Fill**
 - If pool still has fewer than 13 numbers: